bestia-dev/backup_for_zeljko/automation_tasks_rs/README.md

 To publish to crates.io we need the secret access token.
 The prepared tasks will store it in ~/.ssh protected by your private key.

+## Errors and panics

+I tried working with panics and panic_hook, but it does not work nice in Rust.
+The only correct way is using Result and ? propagation.

 ## Open-source and free as a beer

 My open-source projects are free as a beer (MIT license).